About Us

 Partnerships & Preserves

-We take great pride in our vast network of partnerships including Katonah-Lewisboro schools, Guiding Eyes for the Blind, Bedford Audubon, the Wolf Conservation Center and numerous other land trusts.
+We take great pride in our vast network of partnerships including Katonah-Lewisboro Schools, Bedford Audubon, the Wolf Conservation Center and numerous other land trusts.
 We are especially proud of our partnership with the Town of Lewisboro's Parks and Recreation Department whom we help to keep our many town trails accessible to the public.

 participants per year